-Hueytown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hueytown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hueytown is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Hueytown who work in office and administrative support (19.58%), healthcare (8.98%), and sales jobs (8.34%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hueytown has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hueytown a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Hueytown are slightly less educated than the national average of 21.84% for the average city or town: 16.51% of adults in Hueytown have a bachelor's degree or advanced degree
+The percentage of adults in Hueytown with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.51% of adults in Hueytown have a bachelor's degree or advanced degree.

 The per capita income in Hueytown in 2010 was $21,315, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,260 for a family of four.
 However, Hueytown contains both very wealthy and poor people as well.